Astrak00/AGDownloader/README.md

 ```bash
 ./AGDownloader
 ```
-You can specify some parameters to customize the download process but if you don't the program will ask you for them (except for the parameters that have a default value).
+You can specify some parameters to customize the download process but if you don't the program will ask you for them.

 ```bash
 ./AGDownloader -h